wdawson/okta.github.io/_source/_posts/2018-09-27-build-a-simple-api-service-with-express-and-graphql.md

 ## Create the GraphQL API with Express

+If you're in a hurry and would rather cut to the chase, you can find the final sample code [on github](https://github.com/oktadeveloper/okta-express-graphql-example).
+However, if you want to follow along to get more detail and see how the code was put together, keep reading.

 To create the API, start by creating a new folder and creating a `package.json` file to manage your dependencies.
 You'll also need to install a few dependencies to get GraphQL with Express up and running:

 ```bash